tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

 Registering the agent
 =================================

-* You need to create and configure the :file:`wapt-get.ini` file in :file:`/opt/wapt` (:ref:`wapt-get-ini`).
+You need to create and configure the :file:`wapt-get.ini` file in :file:`/opt/wapt` (:ref:`wapt-get-ini`).

 An example of what it should look like is present further down on this page.
 You may use it after changing the parameters to suit your needs.

-.. code-block :: console

-  vi /opt/wapt/wapt-get.ini

 .. code-block :: bash

+  vim /opt/wapt/wapt-get.ini

+.. code-block :: ini

   [global]
   repo_url=https://srvwapt.mydomain.lan/wapt